apache/ozone-site/README.md

   2. Run `pnpm serve` to preview the built website locally.

+- **Containerized Build (Recommended)**: This is the easiest way to preview the website and the easiest for any developer who would want to contribute to the project.
+**Prerequisites**:

+  - Docker
+  - Docker Compose

+  The project has included `Dockerfile` and `compose.yml` files to build and run the website in a containerized environment.

+    1. Make sure the current repository is the working directory.
+        - Default port is mapped to **3000**.
+Make changes accordingly if this is already being used in the local machine.
+    2. Run `docker-compose up`.
+    3. Preview for the website will be available at `localhost:3000`

+  Any changes made in the repository will be reflected in the preview.
+No extra installation required.

 ### Updating the Website

 The following files can be modified to change various aspects of the website: